 Call Minnesota Attorney General: (651) 296-3353

 Call Hennepin County Attorney: (612) 348-5550 or (612) 348-2146

 Donations / Funds

-Apps available for download:
+Resources and Apps available for download:

 UCLA Unmasked: anonymous mental health peer support app for UCLA students

 Liberate: meditation app for People of Color communities